mkcfdc/UsenetStreamer/README.md

     just added metadata stored on the actual system.
 But using .strm will make use of altMount's streaming functionality, testing continues.
 13. Created an Open API for checking nzb files.
-This does not put any added pressure on the Usenet servers or your Indexer API calls.
+This does not put any added pressure on the Usenet servers or your Indexer API calls. [`More information about nzbcheck API`](docs/NzbCheck_Api.md)

 ### How to use nzbcheck.filmwhisper.dev: